-x ANNUAL REPORT UNDER SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934
+x ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-INTEGRATED SURGICAL SYSTEMS, INC つ ン

-Commission file number 1-12471

-For the transition period from to

-o TRANSITION REPORT UNDER SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 193 34
+For the fiscal year ended December 31, 2011 ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the fiscal year ended December 31, 2010

-(Exact name of registrant as specified in its charter)

-Delaware 68-0232575

-(State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.)

-401 Wilshire Blvd., Suite 401 Santa Monica, California 90401

-(Address of principal executive offices)

-(Zip Code)

-(Registrant's telephone number, including area code)

-Securities registered pursuant to Section 12(b) of the Act: None

-Securities registered pursuant to Section 12(g) of the Act: Common Stock \$0.01 par value

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes o No 🗵

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes o No 🗵

-Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \square No o

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes o No o

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§ 229.405 of this chapter) is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. o

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-(Check one):

-Large accelerated filer o Accelerated filer o

-Non-accelerated filer o (Do not check if a smaller reporting company)

-Smaller reporting company

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗹 or No o
+For the transition period from to Commission file number er 1-1247 1 INTEGRATED SURGICA AL SYSTEMS, INC. (Exact name of registrant as spec cified in its charter) Delaware 68-0232575 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 401 Wilshire Blvd., Suite 401 Santa Monica, California 90401 (Address of principal executive offices) (Zip Code) (310) 526-500 0 (Registrant's telephone number, i ncluding area code) Securities registered pursuant to Section on 12(b) of the Act: None Securities registered pursuant to Section 12(g) of the Act: Common Stock \$0.01 par value Indicate by check mark if the registrant is a well-known seasoned issuer, as def ined in Rule 405 of the Securities Act.
+Yes $\Box$ No $\flat$ Indicate by check mark if the registrant is not required to file reports pursuant to o Section 13 or Section 15(d) of the Act.
+Yes o No þ Indicate by check mark whether the registrant: (1) has filed all reports required to be f during the preceding 12 months (or for such shorter period that the registrant was requirements for the past 90 days.
+Yes þ No o Indicate by check mark whether the registrant has submitted electronically and posted be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chargistrant was required to submit and post such files).
+Yes $\flat$ No o Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regu not be contained, to the best of registrant's knowledge, in definitive proxy or informat any amendment to this Form 10-K. o Indicate by check mark whether the registrant is a large accelerated filer, an accelerate definitions of "large accelerated filer," "accelerated filer" and "smaller reporting compared to the Large accelerated filer o Accelerated filer o Non-accelerated filer o (Do not check if a smaller reporting company) Smaller reporting company þ Indicate by check mark whether the registrant is a shell company (as defined in Rule 1 2b-2 of the Exchange Act).
+Yes þ or No o upon the price of the Common Stock of the Registrant (as quoted on the Pink Sheets) of \$0.37 per share on that date.

-The aggregate market value of the Common Stock held by non-affiliates of the registrant on June 30, 2010 was \$1,333,537.
-This calculation is based upon the price of the Common Stock of the Registrant (as quoted on the Pink Sheets) of \$0.31 per share on that date.
+The aggregate market value of the Common Stock held by non-affiliates of the registrant on June 30, 2011 was \$1,561,770.
+This calculation is based

-As of March 18, 2011, the Registrant had 7,896,960 shares of common stock outstanding.
+As of March 22, 2012, the Registrant had 8,093,885 shares of common stock outstanding.